ihsn/SDCPractice/measure_risk.rst

    assumptions assume a worst-case scenario.

 .. [#foot27]
-   See the Section `Objects of class sdcMicroObj <sdcMicro.html#Objects of class sdcMicroObj` for more information on slots and the *sdcMicro* object structure.
+   See the Section `Objects of class sdcMicroObj <sdcMicro.html#Objects of class sdcMicroObj>`__ for more information on slots and the *sdcMicro* object structure.

 .. [#foot28]
    In *sdcMicro* it is important to use the standard missing value code NA instead of other codes, such as 9999 or strings.
+In the Section
+   `Missing values <sdcMicro.html#Missing values>`__,
-In Chapter 6, we further discuss how to set other missing value codes to NA in *R*.
+   we further discuss how to set other missing value codes to NA in *R*.
    This is necessary to ensure that the methods in *sdcMicro* function properly.
 When missing values have codes other than NA, the missing value codes are interpreted as a distinct factor level in the case of